dpxa/RTCPortal/README.md

 ## Contact

-For questions or support, please open an issue or contact [your-email@example.com].
+For questions or support, please open an issue.